Welcome to the Land of Emotional Reasoning: I’d Turn Back if I Were You

-Welcome to the Land of Emotional Reasoning.
-To the north, you’ll find Never-Never Take Responsibility Land and just to the south you’ll find the Land Where It’s Always Somebody Else’s Fault.
+Welcome to the Land of Emotional Reasoning, where feelings trump facts and special snowflakes are beholden to nothing and no one.
+Directly to the north, you’ll find Never-Never Take Responsibility Land, and just to the south lies the Land Where It’s Always Somebody Else’s Fault.

 Wikipedia defines emotional reasoning as “a cognitive error that occurs when a person believes that what [s]he is feeling is true regardless of the evidence.”
-On a personal note, as a Thinking type, emotional reasoning is frequently the bane of my existence or rather one of my “banes.”
+As a Thinking type, emotional reasoning is frequently the bane of my existence, or rather one of my banes.

 Emotional reasoners are prone to confusing their feelings with facts.
-Feelings are subjective internal states.
-Oftentimes, feelings arise because of an external event.
+Feelings are subjective internal states, and not necessarily based on external reality.
+Typically, feelings arise because of an external event.

-For example, a loved one dies and we experience grief and sadness.
-In this instance, an individual’s feelings and external reality are congruent.
+For example, a loved one dies and you experience grief and sadness.
+In this instance, your feelings and external reality are congruent.

-Alternately, sometimes we misinterpret an external event and feelings arise that are incongruent with the precipitating event.
+Then there are times when we misinterpret an external event and feelings arise that are incongruent with objective reality.

 The basic assumption is, “If I’m feeling this way, there must be a reason for it.”
-There may be a reason for the feeling, but it might not have anything to do with reality, but with unresolved fears, hurts and, quite possibly, pathologies.
+There may be a reason for the feeling, but it might not have anything to do with reality, but with unresolved fears, hurts and, quite possibly, pathologies that pre-date the present situation by decades.

 Critical thinking occurs in the brain.
 Emotional reasoning takes place in the heart, gut or some other part of our anatomy — this goes for men and women.
 Emotional reasoners make choices based on what feels “good” or “right.”
 Critical thinkers make decisions based on facts and what is just or sensible.

-Why is understanding emotional reasoning important for the Shrink4Men community?
+Why is understanding emotional reasoning important in terms of intimate relationships and other partnerships?

-If you’re married to, dating or divorcing an abusive and possibly unstable ex, odds are she’s an emotional reasoner and emotional reasoners are also often persuasive blamers and persuasive blamers are often at the root of many a high-conflict divorce/high-conflict custody case, false allegations, smear campaigns and a host of other Kafka-esque behaviors, tactics and sometimes criminal offenses.
+If you’re married to, dating or divorcing an abusive personality disordered (e.g., narcissist, histrionic, borderline or psychopath) woman or man, odds are they’re an emotional reasoner and emotional reasoners are also often persuasive blamers and persuasive blamers are at the root of many a high-conflict divorce/high-conflict custody case, false allegations, smear campaigns and a host of other toxic behaviors, tactics and sometimes criminal offenses.

-An abusive emotional reasoner will verbally eviscerate you, call you a shitty father or mother in front of your kids, hit you and then tell you that their behavior was all your fault because you did . . . whatever they feel you did and insist that their behavior wasn’t really hurtful or abusive.
+An abusive emotional reasoner will verbally eviscerate you, call you a bad dad or mom in front of your kids, hit you and then tell you that their behavior was all your fault because you did . . . whatever they feel you did and then insist that their behavior wasn’t really hurtful or abusive and anyways you deserved it!
 They really love you and how could you accuse them of being so mean, selfish, abusive, etc., etc.?
+Good luck making rational sense of that!

-These individuals can weave a web of distortions, half-truths, confabulations (lies told by liars who believe their own lies), blame, shame and guilt around you until you’re lost in a pink haze of their alternate emotionally-based “reality.”
-You may even start to believe the emotional reasoner’s “logic” even when you know better.
+These individuals can weave a web of distortions, half-truths, confabulations (i.e., lies told by liars who believe their own lies), blame, shame and guilt around you until you’re lost in a pink haze of their alternate emotionally-based reality.
+You may even start to believe the emotional reasoner’s twisted logic even when you know better.

 By the way, if you can fall prey to this, so can judges, attorneys, psychologists, court evaluators, friends, colleagues and family members.

 Emotional reasoning can be seductive — even for those of us who are predominantly critical thinkers.
-The emotional reasoner is so persuasive, so convincing.
-You start to think, “Maybe it wasn’t that bad.
+The emotional reasoner is so persuasive, so convincing that you start to think, “Maybe it wasn’t that bad.
 Maybe I really did deserve to be called names.
 Maybe I really deserved to get hit.
-Maybe I really am a shitty dad . . .”
+Maybe I really am a bad dad . . .”

 Stop yourself.
 Stop yourself right there.
 This is when emotional reasoning becomes a contagious trap.

 Reality test.
 If your mind is too clouded from the pink haze to do this on your own, call a friend.
 Call a family member.
 Call a shrink.
-Call someone whose judgment you trust and reality test.
+Call someone whose judgment you trust and reality test the nonsense you’re being force fed.

 Emotional reasoning is usually easier than critical thinking.
-Critical thinking based on facts, evidence and logic takes effort and work.
-Emotional reasoning — not so much.
+Critical thinking is based on facts, evidence and logic and requires mental effort.
+Emotional reasoning is for the immature and lazy-minded.

 Don’t remember what really happened because your emotions were too out of control?
 Make something up.